utsavoza/doom/README.md

 <div align="center">

-# <b>Value-Based Reinforcement Learning using DQN</b>
+# <b>Optimizing Value-Based Reinforcement Learning using DQN</b>

 </div>

-The project explores the application of Deep Q-networks (DQNs) for value-based reinforcement learning in the context of ViZDoom game environment.
-The objective is to train an agent to learn to maximize its rewards by making sequential decisions in an environment.
-This project uses the ViZDoom game environment to demonstrate the effectiveness of DQN in learning policies for the game.
+In this project, we compare the performance of two different architectures of deep Q-networks (DQNs) for value-based reinforcement learning, i.e. **DQN** and **Duel DQN** in the context of ViZDoom game environment.

 ## Introduction

-In reinforcement learning, an agent learns to make decisions by interacting with an environment.
-In value-based reinforcement learning, the agent learns to estimate the value of actions in the current state to maximize its rewards.
+Reinforcement learning is a process in which an agent interacts with an environment to learn how to make decisions.
+Value-based reinforcement learning involves estimating the value of actions in a given state to maximize rewards.
 The deep Q-network algorithm combines deep learning and reinforcement learning to approximate the Q-value function, which is the expected cumulative reward for taking a specific action in a given state.

-In this project, we compare the performance of two different architectures of deep Q-networks (DQNs) for value-based reinforcement learning: **DQN** and **Duel DQN**.
+## Architecture

 The DQN architecture uses a single neural network to approximate the Q-value function.
 It takes the current state of the environment as input and outputs the estimated Q-values for all possible actions in that state.
 The agent selects the action with the highest Q-value to maximize its rewards.